What documents do I need to provide to evaluate my case?

 These documents may be sent to us electronically, via e-mail or alternatively may be sent to us by mail, or by overnight delivery.
 However, when sending original documents, please be sure to transmit them to us by a traceable or trackable means such as Federal Express, UPS or Priority Mail from the U.S. Postal Service.

-All original or other documents provided to us, will be returned to a potential client, at our expense, and there is no charge for us to evaluate any claim you may have.
+All original or other documents provided to us, will be returned to a potential client, at our expense, and there is never any charge or obligation for us to evaluate any claim you may have.

 What happens if you decide to undertake my representation?